Sant0rryu/Sant0rryu.github.io/_posts/2022-11-04-CertPotato.md

 # Abuse this configuration

-The main goal of this exploit will be to take advantage of the machine account authentication over the network in order to obtain a valid TGT.
-Using this TGT we will then be able to request a certificate from the certification authority.
+So, our service IIS run as a virtual account, therefore on domain operations we act as the underlying machine account.
+Our goal is to target ADCS and request a certificate, but to do that we need the password of the machine account (which requires privessc to begin with), or a usable TGT of it.
+That’s where TGTdeleg comes into play.

 ## Get a usable TGT

-To request a certificate as a machine account, you need the credentials or a TGT ticket associated with the machine account.

 As Charlie Clark mentions in his [post](https://exploit.ph/delegate-2-thyself.html), Benjamin Delpy found a way to get a usable TGT .
 This technique is called the [tgtdeleg trick](https://twitter.com/gentilkiwi/status/998219775485661184) and it's also been implemented in [Rubeus](https://github.com/GhostPack/Rubeus#tgtdeleg).

 ### What is the TGT delegation trick ?

-Any server or service account that is granted unconstrained delegation rights is able to impersonate a user to authenticate to any service on any host.
+Any account with an SPN record (machine or otherwise) that is granted unconstrained delegation rights is able to impersonate a user to authenticate to any service on any host.
 Indeed, when a user wants to access a service or a server with this right, in the **AP_REQ** packet, the authenticator will contain a forwardable TGT and the associated session key.
 The authenticator is encrypted with a different session key issued when the service ticket was requested from the Ticket Granting Service.

-So if we get the key used to encrypt the authenticator as well as the **AP_REQ** packet, we can recover a forwardable TGT of our user and its associated session key.
+So if we manage to retrieve the AP_REQ packet and the key used to encrypt the authenticator, we will be able recover the delegation TGT of our user and its associated session key.

 Using the functions of the SSPI/GSS-API, in particular the InitializeSecurityContext() function and providing the targeted SPN, we will obtain a structure (an SSPI SecBuffer structure) that will allow us to recover the **AP_REQ**.
 For the session key used to encrypt the authenticator, it can be retrieved from the [local Kerberos cache](https://github.com/GhostPack/Rubeus/blob/4c9145752395d48a73faf326c4ae57d2c565be7f/Rubeus/lib/LSA.cs#L1222).